niklasmh/ntnu/TDT4145 - Databasemodellering og databasesystemer/4/theory.md

 - Every index will occupy 8 bytes, 4 for the identifier, and 4 for the record pointer.
 Bases on “experience” we know that each block will usually only be about 65% full.
 I.e. a block of size 4096 bytes will hold `4096 / 8 * 2/3 ~ 341` posts per block.
 To hold 400.000 students, we will need approx. `400.000 / 341 = 1173` blocks on the leaf level.
 Total of 2 layers + root.
 Leaf is layer two.
-Layer one will have 4 blocs, and root is one.
+Layer one will have 4 blocks, and root is one.

 ### b)
 _If you are to insert student 400001 in the student database, how many disk accesses do you get?
 Explain the assumptions you make?_